While most fighting games rarely, if ever, have a story, Tekken actually has a story amidst of all the characters. All spoilers are unmarked.

 Shortly after both Eddy and Christie returned home, Eddy's master was finally released from prison.
 Unfortunately, he had become very weak, and not healthy in the slightest.
 They rushed him to a hospital, and were told he was suffering from a terminal illness and only had six months to live.
 However, they were also told a cure would be possible using technology from the Mishima Zaibatsu, and so Eddy and Christie agreed to enter the fifth tournament to acquire the technology necessary to cure the old man.

 Meanwhile, Christie went home to realise that not only was Eddy missing again, but her grandfather as well.
 She tried contacting Eddy, but to no avail - and then contacted the hospital her grandfather was being treated at to discover he was transferred to the Zaibatsu facility.
 Feeling suspicious of the lengths Eddy has gone to to cure his master, she entered the sixth tournament to get answers.
+Unfortunately, she didn't get far in the Tournament, and by the time Eddy returned home, it was too late.

 Eddy and Christie's ending has Christie at her grandfather's grave, mourning his untimely demise.
-Eddy turns up, and Christie slaps him - knowing that he was conspiring with the Zaibatsu, and she was lied to.
+Eddy turns up, and Christie slaps him in the face - knowing that he was conspiring with a terrorist and she was lied to.
 Eddy, left as nothing more than a shoulder for his student to cry on, decides that all the effort he went through was for naught - and breaks off his ties to the Tekken Force.
 However, it is unclear as to whether or not this ending is canon, and how exactly Christie found out Eddy was working with the Tekken Force, as it is never elaborated on in Scenario Campaign.
 That being said, this ending could very well be canon, as Jin's Heroic Sacrifice would probably cost Eddy his last chance at curing his master.

-Tekken 7 & Tag Tournament 2
+Tekken 7 and Tekken Tag Tournament 2

 Tekken Tag Tournament 2 is usually non-canon, but what happened afterwards for the two seemed connecting enough.
 This is the only time it will be mentioned.